AbingnueKing/pluralsight-js-dev-env/README.md

 # pluralsight-js-dev-env
-JavaScript DEvelopment Environment from Pluralsight Course with Cary House
+JavaScript Development Environment from Pluralsight Course with Cary House